A Biryani that is dear to the people in Thalassery- a city in Kannur district…

 - Saffron- 2 pinches soaked in ¼ cup milk

-- Slice the onions evenly to thin long slices, or use a food processor and use the slicer blade to slice onions.
+- Slice the onions thin & evenly, or use a food processor and use the slicer blade to slice the onions.

 - Place a frying pan over medium heat, add oil or use half oil and half ghee, fry the onions in 5 batches till they turn golden brown in color.
 Transfer the fried onions to a kitchen paper towel and let it absorb the excess oil.